 Third-Party controllers in general you should have no problems, however they are not always designed the same way as the original manufacturer intended.
-Some might work on the console but with the 4-Play.
+Some might work on the console but with the 4-Play or Gamer-Pro.
 For example, most Mad Catz Nintendo 64 and Nintendo GameCube controllers work but Mad Catz Sega Dreamcast controllers don’t.
 See the compatibility list for more info.

 Please contact Support if a specific emulator is giving you trouble or if you still have issues after reading the FAQs below.
 The forums are another great place for fast and helpful resource.